Key facts

 Workload

 As a student in the Faculty of Health you can expect to participate in a range of teaching activities each week.
-This could include classes, seminars, workshops, and online interaction.
+This could include lectures, seminars, workshops, and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 The course requires a part-time commitment, with a substantive load of learning activities and study time.
 Although the course is designed for working health professionals, students will on average spend 150 hours per unit credit point over the teaching period undertaking the teaching, learning and assessment activities.